-ID Place Name Draft Statement of Significance for Consultation 12 P47 Thunderbolt The wreckage of the P47 Thunderbolt aircraft is important in Wreck demonstrating the role of the Horn Island Airstrip in Allied military operations in the Torres Strait during WWII.
+90110 ID Place Name Draft Statement of Significance for Consultation 12 P47 Thunderbolt Wreck The wreckage of the P47 Thunderbolt aircraft is important in demonstrating the role of the Horn Island Airstrip in Allied military operations in the Torres Strait during WWII.
 It is also of significance as an example of the largest single engine aircraft type flown by the United States during WWII, the P47 Thunderbolt.
 The place has the potential to reveal more about the nature of Allied military aircraft that operated during WWII in the Torres Strait.
-Heritage Criteria • The place is important in demonstrating the evolution or pattern of Queensland's history The place has potential to yield information that will contribute to an understanding of Queensland's history 13 34th Australian The remains of the 34th Australian Heavy Anti-Aircraft Battery (Site Heavy Anti-B) are historically significant as evidence of the Horn Island Airstrip Aircraft Battery defence system (c.1940-1944).
-This particular unit was important (Site B) as the only heavy anti-aircraft battery on the island, consisting of a battery of four 3.7 inch anti-aircraft concrete gun emplacements, three magazines and an underground command post.
+Heritage Criteria The place is important in demonstrating the evolution or pattern of Queensland's history The place has potential to yield information that will contribute to an understanding of Queensland's history 13 34th Australian Heavy Anti- Aircraft Battery (Site B) The remains of the 34th Australian Heavy Anti-Aircraft Battery (Site B) are historically significant as evidence of the Horn Island Airstrip defence system (c.1940-1944).
+This particular unit was important as the only heavy anti-aircraft battery on the island, consisting of a battery of four 3.7 inch anti-aircraft concrete gun emplacements, three magazines and an underground command post.
 The battery is roughly in a circular pattern, with the command post being in the centre.
 A former camp site is located east of the eastern gun pit, comprising the remains of a kitchen stove, grease trap and concrete slabs.
 These remains of the 34th Australian Heavy Anti-Aircraft Battery have the potential to reveal more about the nature of Allied defensive operations, specifically anti-aircraft defences, operating during WWII in the Torres Strait.
-Heritage Criteria The place is important in demonstrating the evolution or pattern of Queensland's history The place has potential to yield information that will contribute to an understanding of Queensland's history 14 36th Radar The 36th Radar Station Unit located on Horn Hill, Horn Island, is Station Unit significant as the physical remains of the former equipment room and engineers' room from the 36th Radar Station Unit built.
+Heritage Criteria The place is important in demonstrating the evolution or pattern of Queensland's history The place has patential to violating expection that will The place has potential to yield information that will contribute to an understanding of Queensland's history 14 36th Radar Station Unit The 36 th Radar Station Unit located on Horn Hill, Horn Island, is significant as the physical remains of the former equipment room and engineers' room from the 36 th Radar Station Unit built.
 The remains comprise two concrete igloos, which demonstrate the importance of Horn Island as part of Queensland's aerial defence system from August 1943 and have the potential to yield more information about the nature of Horn Island's RAAF radar unit.
-Heritage Criteria The place is important in demonstrating the evolution or pattern of Queensland's history The place has potential to yield information that will contribute to an understanding of Queensland's history
+Heritage Criteria The place is important in demonstrating the evolution or pattern of Queensland's history The place has potential to yield information that will contribute to an understanding of Queensland's history.